 Most water resources in WA are over-allocated, so getting a new licence issued is unlikely.
-This creates the need for licence trading, and BD Water is aiming to be the platform that facilitates it.
+This creates the need for licence trading.

 Matching buyers and sellers in the same groundwater sub-area and aquifer through our network of confirmed trading parties and our ongoing marketing campaigns to find new trades.

-Negotiating a price and defining the quantity of water needed for both the buyer and seller.
-At this point, we collect the funds from the buyer and secure them in our BD Water Holdings Account until the trade is approved.
+Using the BD Water Trading platform, you can negotiate a price and define the quantity of water to trade.
+At this point, we collect the funds from the buyer and secure them in our BD Water Holdings Account until trade approval.

 Applying for a licence trade with the Department of Water and Environmental Regulation, completing all the necessary paperwork and interfacing with DWER.
 Upon approval and licence transfer to the buyer, funds are released to the seller.